Reserve your spot on our 2025-26 roster while you still can!

 Your Guide to the Most Frequently Asked Questions About College Essays

-There is a ton of information that High School juniors and seniors have to absorb as they begin their college admissions journey.
+There is a ton of information that high school juniors and seniors have to absorb as they begin their college admissions journey.
 Understandably, many students (and parents!) have a lot of questions.
-We are in the business of alleviating the stress and pressure long associated with the college application process, so we’ve decided to compile […]
+We are in the business of alleviating the stress and pressure long associated with the college application process, so we’ve compiled a list […]

 What Is Early Decision, Early Action, Single-Choice Early Action, and More?
 College Application Deadlines Explained